 Mathematics

-The mathematics program in first grade continues a student-centered approach that promotes computational fluency, development of problem-solving strategies and habits of mind, and mathematical content knowledge acquisition.
+The mathematics program in first grade continues a student-centered approach that promotes computational fluency, development of problem-solving strategies, habits of mind, and mathematical content knowledge acquisition.
 As first graders prepare for a more extensive study of addition and subtraction, they practice organizing and counting strategies of objects to 120.
 They develop and apply skip counting skills by unitizing objects into sets of 2s, 5s, and 10s to count more efficiently.
 First graders use their developing number sense, counting skills, early place value knowledge, and understanding of number combinations to learn early addition and subtraction properties and strategies.
-Students develop their mathematical vocabulary as well as the ability to share their thinking and challenge the thinking of others.
+Students develop their mathematical vocabulary as well as the ability to share their thinking and understand the thinking of others.

 First graders are challenged daily to find solutions to their own problems.
 Engaging investigations involving double decker buses, beaded necklaces, blocks from the block room, and bake sales ensure the girls are engaged in their learning of mathematics and see its application to the real world.
 We encourage students to use their math skills to deconstruct complex, non-routine problems and to remain persistent when working on math challenges.
 Classroom teachers and a math specialist provide a team-teaching approach that ensures our girls have every opportunity to grow as mathematicians.